 When in doubt, opt for cultivars originating from African countries.
 You can also go for hybrids that include African sativa in their lineage, like Skunk #1 and Cherry Pie.

 THCV appears to have various exciting benefits, including appetite suppression, neuroprotection, blood glucose control, and alleviating the side effects of THC.
-It may be one of the only cannabinoids that can help with diabetes and obesity.
+It may also have energy and focus-boosting effects, although more evidence is needed.

-But before you look to THCV as a miracle weight loss aid, keep in mind that researchers are only scratching the surface of this lesser-known cannabinoid.
-More clinical studies are needed to understand its effects fully.
+Before you look to THCV as a miracle weight loss aid or energy booster, keep in mind that researchers are only scratching the surface of this lesser-known cannabinoid.
+More clinical studies are needed to fully understand its effects.

 - Walsh, Kenneth B., Amanda E. McKinney, and Andrea E. Holmes.
 “Minor cannabinoids: biosynthesis, molecular pharmacology and potential therapeutic uses.”
 Frontiers in Pharmacology 12 (2021): 777804.